-Two applications of azaBINOL derivatives that have been explored in a more preliminary fashion are presented in this section: phase-transfer catalysis (PTC) using biquinolinium salts and direct amidation using an azaBINOL derived boronic acid.^{28,51} Although in each case only limited success was realized, new chemotypes that can be
+Two applications of azaBINOL derivatives that have been explored in a more preliminary fashion are presented in this section: phase-transfer catalysis (PTC) using biquinolinium salts and direct amidation using an azaBINOL derived boronic acid.
+Although in each case only limited success was realized, new chemotypes that can be accessed from the basic 8,8'-diazaBINOL scaffold are revealed and it is hoped that the disclosure of this data here will provide a stimulus for further azaBINOL research.

 5.3.1.
 Phase transfer catalysis with biquinolinium cations derived from 8,8'-diazaBINOL diethers.
-Enantioselective PTC using chiral organocations is a powerful means to effect a wide variety of reactions.52 O'Donnell and co-workers described the first genuinely useful such method; a synthesis of α -amino acids via alkylation of glycinate imine 81 in a two-phase solvent system promoted by quaternized ammonium salts prepared from cinchona alkaloids.53 There are obvious limitations on the kind of organocationic structural motifs that can be accessed from alkaloid based templates and so, in a departure from tradition, Maruoka et al. introduced a novel class of organocations for enantioselective PTC based on axially chiral spiroammonium salts.54 Further new types of chiral cations for PTC have been introduced more recently, including quaternary phosphonium salts derived from BINAP.55 A vast majority of known chiral PTC's contain sp3-hybridized cationic atoms (N or P) and although achiral pyridinium cations have been previously employed in PTC applications,56 extensions to chiral analogs have not been reported.
-To explore the possibility of enantioselective PTC based on non-sp3hybridized cationic centers, a small collection of biquinolinium salts 79 were prepared from 8,8'-diazaBINOL diesters 78 and evaluated in the O'Donnell reaction (Scheme 18).51
+Enantioselective PTC using chiral organocations is a powerful means to effect a wide variety of reactions.
+O'Donnell and co-workers described the first genuinely useful such method; a synthesis of $\alpha$ -amino acids via alkylation of glycinate imine 81 in a two-phase solvent system promoted by quaternized ammonium salts prepared from cinchona alkaloids.
+There are obvious limitations on the kind of organocationic structural motifs that can be accessed from alkaloid based templates and so, in a departure from tradition, Maruoka et al. introduced a novel class of organocations for enantioselective PTC based on axially chiral spiroammonium salts.
+Further new types of chiral cations for PTC have been introduced more recently, including quaternary phosphonium salts derived from BINAP.
+A vast majority of known chiral PTC's contain sp-hybridized cationic atoms (N or P) and although achiral pyridinium cations have been previously employed in PTC applications, extensions to chiral analogs have not been reported.
+To explore the possibility of enantioselective PTC based on non-sp-hybridized cationic centers, a small collection of biquinolinium salts 79 were prepared from 8,8'-diazaBINOL diesters 78 and evaluated in the O'Donnell reaction (Scheme 18).

 Scheme 18.
-Synthesis of quinolinium salts of 8,8-diazaBINOL diethers (79) and their evaluation as chiral phase transfer catalysts in the O'Donnell reaction of 81 to 82.51
+Synthesis of quinolinium salts of 8,8-diazaBINOL diethers (79) and their evaluation as chiral phase transfer catalysts in the O'Donnell reaction of 81 to 82.

-Diesters 78 ($R^1 = Bn$, $n-C_6H{13}$), accessed as illustrated via Williamson ether synthesis from enantioenriched 8,8'-diazaBINOL (3), exhibit excellent solubility and were found to be configurationally stable (i.e., no change in optical rotation upon reflux in toluene for > 12 h).
-Conversion to the requisite monocationic biquinolinium salts 79 was achieved by simple heating in neat excess organohalide (Mel or BnBr); further alkylation to give dications was observed upon protracted exposure to the alkylating agent.
+Diesters 78 ( $R^1 = Bn$ , $n-C_6H{13}$ ), accessed as illustrated via Williamson ether synthesis from enantioenriched 8,8'-diazaBINOL (3), exhibit excellent solubility and were found to be configurationally stable (i.e., no change in optical rotation upon reflux in toluene for > 12 h).
+Conversion to the requisite monocationic biquinolinium salts 79 was achieved by simple heating in neat excess organohalide (MeI or BnBr); further alkylation to give dications was observed upon protracted exposure to the alkylating agent.
 Biquinolinium salts 79 promoted the desired alkylation of glycine derived Schiff base 81 to give phenylalanine derivative 82; however, a detectable level of enantiomeric excess was not discerned in 82 and progression of the reactions stalled after attainment of only modest yields due to catalyst decomposition.
-It is likely that irreversible conversion of N-alkyl biquinolinium salts 79 to the so-called 'pseudo-base diethers' 8057 is responsible for their limited turnover numbers.
+It is likely that irreversible conversion of N-alkyl biquinolinium salts 79 to the so-called 'pseudo-base diethers' 80 is responsible for their limited turnover numbers.
 The addition of blocking groups at C7(/C7') is likely to improve the stability of 79 to nucleophilic attack of hydroxide, albeit the added steric hindrance will make quaternization of the biquinolyl more difficult.

-Other structural changes to this novel class of PTC's, most easily achieved by variations to R^1 and R^2 , could presumably positively impact stereoselectivity.
-A propos to this last point, the enantioselectivity offered by cinchonidium salt based PTC's is very sensitive to the alkyl group introduced to quaternize the 3° amine.53
+Other structural changes to this novel class of PTC's, most easily achieved by variations to $R^1$ and $R^2$ , could presumably positively impact stereoselectivity.
+A propos to this last point, the enantioselectivity offered by cinchonidium salt based PTC's is very sensitive to the alkyl group introduced to quaternize the 3° amine.